Email questions to email@example.com

 There is also an expanded Veterans’ Disability Homestead available to honorably-discharged veterans with 100% service-related disability or individual unemployability.
 To apply, a copy of the letter from the U.S. Department of Veterans Affairs documenting the disability rating and a copy of the veteran’s DD214 will need to be provided at the time of the application.
 This reduction is NOT income-tested and will save approximately $600 to $800 in tax dollars per year.

-Property owners who will be turning 65 years of age by December 31 of any year may apply in that year.
+For the regular Homestead Exemption, property owners who will be turning 65 years of age by December 31 of any year may apply in that year.
 If the owner is under the age of 65 and considered 100% permanently or totally disabled is also eligible for the reduction.

 Applicants will have to show proof of income that cannot exceed the maximum income level.